lmdrew96/ScribeCat/DEVELOPMENT.md

    - Select "Whisper (Optional)" in Settings → Transcription Backend
    - Requires internet connection for API calls

-### OpenAI Setup
+### Claude Setup
-**Note**: ScribeCat includes a **developer API key by default** for GPT-4o-mini access, so OpenAI features work out of the box for all users.
+**Note**: ScribeCat includes a **developer API key by default** for claude-sonnet-4-20250514 access, so AI features work out of the box for all users.

 **Optional - Use Your Own Key**:
-1. Get API key from [OpenAI Platform](https://platform.openai.com/api-keys)
+1. Get API key from [Anthropic Console](https://console.anthropic.com/)
-2. In the app, go to Settings → OpenAI API
+2. In the app, go to Settings → Claude API
 3. Enter your key to use your own quota instead of the shared developer key

 ## Google Drive Integration